wgsl-tooling-wg/reduce-sketch/README.md

 [origReduce](./src/orig-reduce/origReduce.ts) (based on
-[jdo's wgReduce][jdo-reduce]). a state of the art subgroup based reduction for WebGPU. origReduce relies heavily on custom string interpolation to flexibly construct WGSL.
+[jdo's wgReduce][jdo-reduce]). a state of the art subgroup based reduction for WebGPU.
+The implementation relies heavily on custom string interpolation to flexibly construct WGSL.

 We're going to try and imagine standard language features